Feb 12

 We prepare students for an ever-changing future by providing a foundational liberal arts and sciences education that is more relevant than ever.
 Here, breakthroughs are fueled by unfiltered imaginations and unconventional ideas.
 Whether in the classroom or in the lab, on stage or in the field, you’ll gain the skills and experience you need for what’s new, next, and not-yet-imagined.

-Read moreThe College of Arts and Sciences values diversity, equity, and inclusion as core strengths and essential elements in the success of its educational mission.
+Read about PillarsThe College of Arts and Sciences values diversity, equity, and inclusion as core strengths and essential elements in the success of its educational mission.
 Our commitment is grounded in our aspiration to cultivate intellectual rigor and curiosity among our students and to prepare them to thrive in and contribute to a globally diverse, complex, and interconnected world.

 -